-The stale bread was given new life as it soaked in the steaming tomato broth.
-It would absorb the broth, swell and soften, and eventually lose its shape thereby thickening up the soup.
+The stale bread is given new life as it soaks in the steaming tomato broth.
+It absorbs, swells and softens, and eventually loses its shape thereby thickening up the soup.

 If you’ve never had Roasted Tomato and Bread Soup, I liken it to having croutons or crackers in soup after they’ve soaked up the wonderful broth.
 Or, similar to dipping a thick piece of rustic bread into a hot bowl of tomato soup and tasting the bread as it changes texture, softens, all the while absorbing the full flavors of the soup.

-Since I’m a cook with wine & drink with wine kind of girl, I used a good dry white to add some essence to the broth.
+Since I’m a cook-with-wine & drink-with-wine kind of a girl, I used a good dry white to add some essence to the broth.
 My backyard oregano is truly growing wild and free, so I tossed in a little of that as well.
 While roasting the tomatoes isn’t necessary, the caramelization adds yet another layer of flavor and is well worth the extra step.

 Finish with a drizzle of quality olive oil and serve with a salad or as a compliment to your favorite main course.
 Although it’s just as satisfying on its own with a glass (or two) of a full-bodied wine on a chilly evening.
 Buon appetito!